CircleOfNice/CiRestClientBundle/README.md

 - You are developing a Symfony bundle, aren't you?
 - You are aware of the fundamentals of Symfony, aren't you?
 - You know about the Symfony Response Object of the --> HTTP FOUNDATION?
-- SO WHY DON't YOU USE IT AT ALL??
+- SO WHY DON'T YOU USE IT AT ALL??

 The short story: